Presentation: Young person with nephrocalcinosis

 - R256 Nephrocalcinosis or nephrolithiasis: This indication can be used to investigate patients with nephrocalcinosis or nephrolithiasis when acquired causes have been excluded.
 This test uses a medium-sized gene panel – which may also be performed via whole exome sequencing (WES) – and multiplex ligation-dependent probe amplification (MLPA), to examine those genes associated with renal tract calcification.

 - R198 Renal tubulopathies: This indication is suitable for individuals presenting with features of tubulopathies.
-This test includes a medium-sized gene panel (which may also be done via WES) and MLPA and examines those genes associated with renal calcium malabsorption.
-See ‘Adult with hypokalaemic metabolic alkalosis’, ‘Patient with suspected pseudohypoaldosteronism type 2’, and ‘Patient with incidental finding of asymptomatic hypercalcaemia’.
+This indication involves the use of WES or a medium-sized panel test to examine those genes associated with renal calcium malabsorption.
+See also:

 Resources